valentinkoe/pnmt/README.md

 Once you have trained a model, you can use it to translate text from the source language to the target language with the script `translate.py`.

+Note that this is only deterministic when run with `--num-threads` set to 1 (and thus being slower).
+For other settings the order of processing sentences can not be guaranteed.
+Due to the use of a random number generator which yields results dependent on that order, the resulting translations may differ.
+The order of output translations is ensured to match the order of the input sentences nevertheless!

 ## Results